ozgurgulerx/inference-journal/books/inference-engineering/chapters/02-os-essentials.md

 | **TensorRT** | Optimized inference | `pip install tensorrt` or NGC container |
 | **NCCL** | Multi-GPU communication | `apt install libnccl2` |

+Scaling training and inference across multiple GPUs and nodes requires efficient communication.
+This often means optimizing collective operations using the NVIDIA Collective Communications Library (NCCL, pronounced "nickel") for primitives like all-reduce that are heavily used in large training runs.
+In addition, the NVIDIA Inference Xfer Library (NIXL) provides high throughput, low latency, point‑to‑point data movement across GPU memory and storage tiers for distributed inference.
+These libraries enable communication between GPUs on a single node or across large GPU clusters, and they optimize collective aggregation operations such as all-reduce, all-to-all, and all-gather that are ubiquitous in modern model training and inference workloads.

 ### Multi-Instance GPU (MIG)

 For A100/H100 GPUs, partition into smaller instances: